Azure-Samples/Azure-Information-Protection-Samples/IpcDlpApp/README.md

 Introduction
 =======================
 IpcDlp is a C++ sample protection-enabled Data Leak Protection (DLP) application utilizing  Azure Information Protection SDK 2.1.
- This sample code takes the user through the basic steps that a DLP rights-enabled application should perform by using RMS File API for protecting and consuming restricted content.
+ This sample code takes the user through the basic steps that a DLP protection-enabled application should perform by using AIP File API for protecting and consuming restricted content.
 In this sample the application scans an already protected content to read the classification in the document and based on the classification the sample then applies the appropriate protection.